Hysterectomy

 Recovery from hysterectomy

-It takes between four and eight weeks to recover after a hysterectomy.
-But this is different for everyone.
-Although you need to rest, it will help with your recovery to start doing some gentle exercise and getting back to your normal activities.
+It usually takes a few weeks to recover from a hysterectomy operation but this is different for everyone.
+It may take longer.
+Although you need to rest, it will help with your recovery to start doing some gentle exercise and get back to your normal activities.
 Build up your activity slowly and gradually.
 Don’t lift anything heavy or do any strenuous activity for at least three to four weeks after having a hysterectomy.

 Having sex

-You can start having sex around six weeks after your operation.
-This is how long it takes for scars to heal both inside and outside your body.
+You can have sex six weeks (or more) after your hysterectomy operation, once all your wounds (inside and out) heal.
 You won’t need to use contraception to prevent pregnancy after a hysterectomy.
-But you may still need to use condoms to protect against sexually transmitted infections (STIs).
+But you will still need to use condoms to protect against sexually transmitted infections (STIs).

 Pelvic floor exercises